 Climate change has the potential to influence flood behaviour.
-In the Eden and Towamba River catchment this is most likely to occur through impacts on rainfall and / or sea level rise.
+In the study areas this is most likely to occur through impacts on rainfall and / or sea level rise.
 A sensitivity analysis on rainfall and the downstream boundary was the most appropriate approach to assess the potential changes to the flood behaviour as a result of climate change.
 This sensitivity analysis is useful to understand the potential variance in flood levels, flood behaviour and associated planning under climate change conditions.